JimmyWest/SRPPtool/README.md

 SRPPtool
 ========

-A Secure Remote Pair Programming Tool
+A Secure Remote Pair Programming Tool using DES cipher for communcation.